ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 );
 ```

 - `exhaustMap` ignores any event till the `loadFn` completes.
-If `exhaustMap` project function (its first argument) has been called, that implies the previous (if any) observable has been completed and is ready to accept new events -load more data-.
+If `exhaustMap` project function (its first argument) has been called, that implies the previous (if any) observable is completed and is ready to accept new events -load more data-.
 - `tap` is signaling data loading is finished.
 - `finalize` does the same as tap in our case, however, `tap` won't be called if `loadFn` -request to the backend server- had responded with an error, and in case of an error, the source observable completes hence `finalize`.
 In other words, if the source sequence errored or the user explicitly completed the source then stop the loading.